MeoMunDep/Ether-Drops/README.md

 💡 Usage:

 > You need to `cd` to the file after extract it
-> To run the bot, use the following command: `cd "ether-drops-main/ether drops"; node meomundep`
+> To run the bot, use the following command: `cd "ether-drops"; node meomundep`

 🎇Enjoy!